Student Housing Policies

 Any tampering with fire detection systems, fire alarms, or fire-fighting equipment is prohibited.
 This includes alarms, fire extinguishers, fire hoses, heat and smoke detectors, sprinkler systems, fire escapes, smoke/fire doors, exit signs, and audible/visual devices.
 All students are required to follow fire evacuation procedures.
 This includes evacuating whenever an alarm is sounded regardless of whether the alarm is related to a scheduled drill or not.
 Tampering with fire safety equipment or sounding false fire alarms is punishable by up to 6 months in jail and/or a $500.00 fine.
 Smoke detectors must remain in place and operable at all times.

-No student shall gamble for money or other valuables in the residence halls or apartments except as part of an authorized activity sanctioned by Housing and Residential Engagement.
+No student shall gamble for money or other valuables in the residence halls, suites, or apartments except as part of an authorized activity sanctioned by Housing and Residential Engagement.

 Individuals who hold a Student Housing License Agreement are considered visitors of any building or floor where they are not officially assigned.
 Non-residents/Guests are not permitted to access any Student Housing facility unless a resident escorts them.
 Guests are defined as any individual who does not possess a Student Housing License Agreement with Housing and Residential Engagement.